elmiko/elmiko.github.io/_posts/2014-05-21-summit-atlanta-2014-review-part1.markdown

 larger networking environment can be.
 It was interesting to learn about the options for reconfiguring the L2 and L3 agents.

-In general, like much of OpenStack, a REST API is used to communicate with the Neutron server.
+In general, like much of OpenStack, a ReST API is used to communicate with the Neutron server.
 The server then uses AMQP messaging to talk with all L2 and L3 agents.